-Phase C expansion planning continued at the MHSA Steering Committee in May 2015, with a focus on new and/or expanded programming to meet the coordinated mental health service needs of children in foster care (also referred to as the Katie A. population), as well as expansion of existing programming not addressed in Phases A or B. In June 2015, the MHSA Steering Committee recommended that responsibility for creating proposals for serving the Katie A. population be delegated to the existing Katie A. Steering Committee recommended that to DBHS work with TCORE and the Wellness and Recovery Centers to negotiate expansion to address timeliness and capacity issues.
+Phase C expansion planning continued at the MHSA Steering Committee in May 2015, with a focus on new and/or expanded programming to meet the coordinated mental health service needs of children in foster care (also referred to as the Katie A. population), as well as expansion of existing programming not addressed in Phases A or B. In June 2015, the MHSA Steering Committee recommended that responsibility for creating proposals for serving the Katie A. population be delegated to the existing Katie A. Steering Committee (with additional stakeholder representation).
+At the same meeting, the MHSA Steering Committee recommended that to DBHS work with TCORE and the Wellness and Recovery Centers to negotiate expansion to address timeliness and capacity issues.